-- 1. Student-athletes must travel to games and practices on the OCA bus, or in students' or parents' vehicles. - 2.
+- 1. Student-athletes must travel to games and practices in students' or parents' vehicles. - 2.
 Athletes may ride with adults or may drive themselves to practices.
 (If athletes must ride with other athletes a Student-Athlete Travel Waiver must be completed and on file in the athletic office.) - 3.
-Athletes need to ride the OCA bus or with adults to ALL away games, unless approved beforehand.
+Athletes need to ride with adults to ALL away games, unless approved beforehand.
 For an athlete to drive themselves or to ride with another athlete, authorization from the Athletic Director will need to be obtained before game day and a signed waiver for the drivers and riders for that particular game must be on file in the athletic office.